 All photos courtesy of Erik Molvar, BCA, unless otherwise noted.

 Biodiversity Conservation Alliance seeks an open public debate on the Adobe Town wilderness proposal and the broader concept of a Red Desert National Conservation Area.
-We are working to build public support for withdrawing Adobe Town from future oil and gas leasing, while allowing existing lease rights to run their course.
-Ultimately, we would like to see National Conservation Area units established in the Jack Morrow Hills and in the southern Red Desert, with an Adobe Town wilderness area as one of the key centerpieces.
+We are working he build public support for withdrawing Adobe Town from future oil and gas leasing, while allowing existing lease rights to run their course.
+Ultimately, we would like to see National Conservation Area units established in the Jack Morrow Hills and in the southern Red Desert, with art Adobe Town wilderness area as one of the key centerpleces.
 We urge people in Wyoming, in the Rocky Mountain region, and throughout the nation who love wild deserts to join us in this important campaign.

-Biodiversity Conservation Alliance is a 501(c)(3) nonprofit membership organization dedicated to protecting wildlife and wild places in Wyoming and surrounding states.
+Biodiversity Conservation Alliance is a 501(c)(3) nonprofit membership organization dedicated to protecting wildlife and wild places in Myoming and surrounding states.
 Donations can be sent to help protect Adobe Town.
-Contact us at (307) 742-7978, or write P.O.
-Box 1512, Laramie, WY 82073.
-Visit our website at www.voiceforthewild.org.
+Contact us at (307) 742-7978, or write to Biodiversity Conservation Alliance, P.O.
+Box 1512, Laramle, WY 92073.
+Visit our website at www.yolcaforthewifld.org.